Bitvise SSH Client as a Windows Service

 - -profile=...
 Loads the profile you created earlier.
 Enter the full path to the location of your profile file.

 Enter appropriate values in the fields on the Settings tab as follows:

 - (Required) Logon Account: Enter the Windows account under which the application is to be run, e.g. the account you login to your computer as to run the Bitvise SSH Client normally).

 - (Required) Password / Confirm Password: Enter the logon account's password twice.

 - (Optional) Interact with Desktop: Interact with Desktop: If this setting is enabled (default), the applications' output messages can be seen in the console window on Windows Session 0.
 To switch to Session 0, it may be necessary to install FireDaemon Zero and ZeroInput.
-Alternatively, this setting may be disabled, in which case the application's GUI will be hidden.
+Alternatively, this setting may be disabled, in which case the application's messages will be hidden.